 Recent results with pecan used on beef brisket were a huge hit with guests so why not give it a try on pork?
 Usually I prefer cherry first, then apple, but it was time to experiment with a different flavor.
 I believe you’ll be satisfied with the results of these and many other smoking wood choices available but let you taste buds tell the story.
 Please see this post to see close to 50 different woods and such that can be used to smoke meat as well as what each pairs well with

 On a side note, if you are still using lighter fluid, please stop.
 You need to let that stuff burn off for about 45 minutes or more so it doesn’t get into the food.
-A chimney like the one above can be found at just about any grocery or hardware store and even on Amazon.
+A chimney like the one above can be found at just about any grocery or hardware store.
 They last years and only need some newspaper to get a roaring fire in 20 minutes.

 Back to the grilling.
 Here we have the country style ribs on the right and our fire on the left.